A Residential Camp for Motivated Native American Students Completing Grades 7-12.

 - Student statement prompt: Please tell us why you would like to attend Konaway Nika Tillicum.

-Students selected for Konaway stay on the Southern Oregon University campus in Ashland and interact with other Native American students while being challenged by creative, imaginative instructors and activities.
-Konaway Nika Tillicum is administered by the Center for First Nation Studies, Sociology Department, SOU, and SOU Pre-College Youth Programs.
+Students selected for Konaway traditionally stay on the Southern Oregon University campus in Ashland and interact with other Native American students while being challenged by creative, imaginative instructors and activities.
+Konaway Nika Tillicum is administered by the Native American Studies Department, Sociology Department, SOU, and SOU Pre-College Youth Programs.

 "Konaway changed how I look at life.
 So my whole perspective has changed.”